ytaki0801/fpLISP/POSIX-Shell/README.md

 (0 1 1 2 3 5 8 13 21 34 55 89 144 233 377 610 987 1597 2584 4181 6765 10946)
 >
 ```
+Note that numbers are limited to integers, and just one blank line is needed to evaluate just one S-expression.

 ## License